Asmahan

-Having immigrated to Egypt at the age of three years old, her family knew the composer Dawood Hosni, and she sang the compositions of Mohamed El Qasabgi and Zakariyya Ahmad.
+Having immigrated to Egypt at the age of three years old from Syria, her family knew the composer Dawood Hosni, and she sang the compositions of Mohamed El Qasabgi and Zakariyya Ahmad.
 She also sang the compositions of Mohammed Abdel Wahab and her brother Farid al-Atrash, a then rising star musician in his own right.
-Her voice was one of the few female voices in Arab music world to pose serious competition to that of Umm Kulthum, who is considered to be one of the Arab world's most distinguished singers of the 20th century.
+Her voice was one of the few female voices in the Arab music world to pose serious competition to that of Umm Kulthum, who is considered to be one of the Arab world's most distinguished singers of the 20th century.
 Her mysterious death in an automobile accident shocked the public.
 Journalists spread gossip about her turbulent personal life and an alleged espionage role in World War II.

 Early life

 Asmahan was born to Fahd al-Atrash, a Syrian Druze from Suwayda, and 'Alia al-Mundhir, a Lebanese Druze from Hasbaya.
 Her father came from the Druze al-Atrash clan, well known in Syria for its role in fighting against the French occupation.

 Asmahan's father supposedly served as governor of the district of Demirci in Turkey, during the last days of the Ottoman Empire, when he fled the country with his children and pregnant wife.
 On 25 November 1912, they embarked on a ship from İzmir to Beirut, and Asmahan was born on board.
 She was named "Amal", meaning "hope".
 She was also called "Emily", but always preferred the name "Amal".
 After the French came into power, the family returned to Jabal al-Druze.

 Following the Adham Khanjar incident in 1922, the al-Atrash home in al-Qrayya (a town in Jabal al-Druze) was bombed by French forces.
 'Alia fled with her children to Damascus and, despite orders from Fahd, refused to return.
 Asmahan later recalled her childhood years in Jabal al-Druze as "untouched by anything truly bad".
 'Alia and the three children travelled to Beirut, but, after discovering that the French were searching for them there, they stopped in Haifa in Palestine, and travelled from there to Egypt, where she sought political asylum for herself and her three children; they were later granted the right of political asylum in 1926 by the Egyptian Government, thus naturalized as Egyptian citizens.